albertattard/presentation-domain-primitives-kotlin/presentation.md

 ---

-# Bigger Than We Think
+# Bigger than we think

 NASA’s Climate Orbiter was lost on September 23, 1999, due to metric/imperial mishap